The Shoe-off Inspection Effect on Property Sale Prices

 Awkward entry – Interviewees likened the shoe pile to a security checkpoint: “I felt like a gate crasher walking into a slump, not a welcome guest.”

-Disgusted – Buyers are disgusted at the sight and smell of dirty shoes and socks in the house.
+Disgusted – Buyers are disgusted at the sight and smell (yes, some shoes do smell) of dirty shoes at the entrance and socks in the house.

-Discrimination – Some buyers felt discriminated against as they were forced to removed their shoes, against their podiatrist's health advice.
+Discrimination – Some buyers felt discriminated against as they were made to removed their shoes, against their podiatrist's health advice.

 Interrupted flow – Multiple trips to reclaim shoes, taking off and putting on the shoes, for the patio or garage inspections broke their emotional connection to the home.
 It is disruptive, one said.